omarreess/MapView_Component/README.md

 ## Code Features
 Some of SOLID Principles applied :

- - D Dependency Inversion Principle as every Function is injected by dependendt data paramter inseatd of closing it in the scope it facliate the unit testing of it
+ - D Dependency Inversion Principle as every Function is injected by dependent data paramter instead of closing it in the scope it facliate the unit testing of it

  - I Interface Segregation Principle as each layer has its own interface , so it can be Multi-used by Polymarpism concept for future use